While it’d be great to hop on a plane to Rome and study Italian for six-months, that’s simply not an option for most people.

-Online Italian Club has a lot of free content across six levels – from beginner to advanced.
+Online Italian Club has a lot of free content across six levels from beginner to advanced.

-It may not be the most modern course around but there’s lots of good content.
+It may not be the most modern course around, but there’s lots of good content.

 Udemy is a platform where anybody can sell courses on just about any topic imaginable.
 Although the prices vary by course, they constantly offer discounts which lower the price of courses significantly.

-One nice thing about Udemy is that the large number of course creators can lead to some unique Italian courses.
-So, if you’d prefer to focus on grammar, learn Italian through song, or want something specific to travelers, you may have better luck finding it on Udemy compared to other places.
+There are dozens of Italian courses on Udemy, and the variety means you’ll have to check reviews to sort through courses with varying levels of quality.
+The variety also means that there are some unique options – if you’d prefer to focus on grammar, learn Italian through song, or want something specific to travelers, you may have better luck finding it on Udemy compared to other places.